Did you know…

 If You Have Weeds or Weed Grasses in Your Lawn

 If you have weeds or weed grasses in your lawn you should avoid mulching at all costs.
 It will spread those weeds all over your lawn and make the problem ten times worse.

 If you have weeds in your lawn, bin the clippings.

 Do I Need Any Special Equipment For Mulching?

-You can buy dedicated mulching mowers as well as mowers with mulching plugs or attachments.
+You can buy dedicated mulching lawn mowers as well as mowers with mulching plugs or attachments.

 Mulching mowers are the best mowers for the job because they blow the clippings into the base of the sward.

 Mulching Grass With Other Types of Mower